Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 Riddick!
 What do your Furyan eyes see?

 When we were first introduced to Richard B. Riddick in the 2000 science fiction film Pitch Black (now streaming on Peacock!) a few things were immediately apparent.
-The first was the rippling charisma of none other than turn-of-the-century Vin Diesel and the second was his eyes.
+The first was the rippling charisma of turn-of-the-century Vin Diesel and the second was his eyes.
 Those eyes make him good at seeing in the dark — something which continues to come in handy for Riddick — and incredibly sensitive to daylight.

 There is some contention in the source material and among fans regarding how Riddick got his atypical eyesight.
 Its origin is complicated because Riddick tells different stories depending on which part of the expanded mythos you’re consuming.
 In the video game The Chronicles of Riddick: Escape From Butcher Bay it is suggested both that his eyeshine is the result of a surgical procedure and that it is a dormant trait of Riddick’s species.
 In fact, the game makers made the sequence intentionally vague to maintain some of the mystery.

 That said, we prefer the story Riddick gives about his eyes in Pitch Black: His vision is the result of a surgical shine job he received on a prison planet in exchange for 20 menthol Kools.
 Even if it’s untrue, it feels like the sort of thing his character would do.
-And, it has us wondering... are the real-life ways to get night vision that don't involve felony convictions and prison surgery?
+And, it has us wondering... are there real-life ways to get night vision that don't involve felony convictions and interplanetary prison surgery?

-Humans are also limited in terms of frequency.
-The portion of light we’re capable of seeing is only a very small fraction of the electromagnetic spectrum.
+Humans are also naturally limited in terms of frequency.
+The portion of light we’re capable of seeing is only a very small fraction of the full electromagnetic spectrum.
 Radio waves, microwaves, and infrared are all types of light with wavelengths too long for us to see.
 On the other end of the spectrum UV, X-ray, and gamma rays are too narrow for us to see with our eyes, but we can see them with our instruments.

 Infrared technologies, commonly known as heat vision, allow us to see the temperature of things visually by capturing the otherwise invisible infrared radiation flaring off of people and objects in the form of heat.
 Those same abilities are also useful when peering into the cosmos.
 Many objects in space are so distant that their light is redshifted too far for us to see, or they are obscured by gas and dust with only their heat to let us know they are there, shrouded behind vast galactic clouds.
 Other objects spit out radio, X-ray, or gamma rays that we wouldn’t be able to see with even the most powerful visible light telescopes.